 3 minutes of reading

-The presence of plastics in the ground, waterways and the oceans is of increasing concern.
+The presence of plastics in the environment including waterways and the oceans is of increasing concern.
 During the last ten years, there has been work to identify and quantify this pollution.
 A standardisation effort is currently underway with the objective of increasing the speed with which samples are analysed and to limit handling.
 IFPEN Ressources Energétiques Carnot is proposing a solution based on the Rock-Eval® device, and the initial results have just been published1.

 Rapid analysis of plastics using Rock-Eval®